SNFernandes24/AutomaticVideoUploader/README.md

 # AutomaticVideoUploader

-Fetches videos from your personal reddit and uploads to youtube(Twitch Clips)
+Fetches videos from your personal subreddit and uploads to youtube(Twitch Clips)